Scaffolding rental costs

 Insurance and liability for scaffolding

-Commercial liability scaffolding construction
+Business liability insurance for scaffolding construction

-Scaffolding companies protect themselves with special commercial liability insurance.
-Coverage amounts range from €3–5 million, with annual premiums starting at around €213 .
-This insurance covers damage during assembly, rental property, and environmental damage.
+Scaffolding companies protect themselves with a special business liability insurance policy.
+Coverage amounts are often between €3 and €5 million, with annual premiums starting roughly at €200 and going up from there.
+Typically, the policy covers damage during assembly, to rented property, and environmental damage.

-Household contents and building owner obligations
+Household goods and building owner obligations

 Burglary risk due to scaffolding